This site is intended for U.S. healthcare professionals.

 You are now leaving PfizerYou are now leaving a Pfizer operated website.
 Links to all outside sites are provided as a resource to our visitors.
 Pfizer accepts no responsibility for the content of sites that are not owned and operated by Pfizer.

-INDICATIONTALZENNA is indicated for the treatment of adult patients with deleterious or suspected deleterious germline breast cancer susceptibility gene (BRCA)-mutated (gBRCAm) human epidermal growth factor receptor 2 (HER2)-negative locally advanced or metastatic breast cancer.
+TALZENNA is indicated as a single agent for the treatment of adult patients with deleterious or suspected deleterious germline breast cancer susceptibility gene (BRCA)-mutated (gBRCAm) human epidermal growth factor receptor 2 (HER2)-negative locally advanced or metastatic breast cancer.
 Select patients for therapy based on an FDA-approved companion diagnostic for TALZENNA.

 Important Safety Information

-Myelosuppression consisting of anemia, leukopenia/neutropenia, and/or thrombocytopenia have been reported in patients treated with TALZENNA.
-Grade ≥3 anemia, neutropenia, and thrombocytopenia were reported, respectively, in 39%, 21%, and 15% of patients receiving TALZENNA.
+Myelosuppression consisting of anemia, neutropenia, and/or thrombocytopenia have been reported in patients treated with TALZENNA.
+Grade ≥3 anemia, neutropenia, and thrombocytopenia were reported, respectively, in 39%, 21%, and 15% of patients receiving TALZENNA as a single agent.
 Discontinuation due to anemia, neutropenia, and thrombocytopenia occurred, respectively, in 0.7%, 0.3%, and 0.3% of patients.

 TALZENNA can cause fetal harm when administered to pregnant women.
-Advise women of reproductive potential to use effective contraception during treatment and for at least 7 months following the last dose.
-A pregnancy test is recommended for females of reproductive potential prior to initiating TALZENNA treatment.
-Advise male patients with female partners of reproductive potential or who are pregnant to use effective contraception during treatment with TALZENNA and for at least 4 months after receiving the last dose.
+Advise women of reproductive potential to use effective contraception during treatment and for 7 months following the last dose of TALZENNA.
+Verify pregnancy status in females of reproductive potential prior to initiating TALZENNA treatment.
+Advise male patients with female partners of reproductive potential or who are pregnant to use effective contraception during treatment with TALZENNA and for 4 months after receiving the last dose.
 Based on animal studies, TALZENNA may impair fertility in males of reproductive potential.
-Advise women not to breastfeed while taking TALZENNA and for at least 1 month after receiving the last dose because of the potential for serious adverse reactions in nursing infants.
+Advise women not to breastfeed while taking TALZENNA and for 1 month after receiving the last dose because of the potential for serious adverse reactions in a breastfed child.